Nottaris/OpenBCI_NodeJS_IP6/README.md

 # OpenBCI NodeJS IP6
-Brain Computer Interface to control a web musicplayer.
+In this project 3 different approches were developed to control a web music player with a Brain Computer Interface.

 ## Installation
 1. Clone the source code:
 ``` git clone https://github.com/Nottaris/OpenBCI_NodeJS_IP6.git ```
 2. Install required node packages:
 ``` npm install ```
-3. Install python
+3. Install python 3.6

 # How to use it

 ## 1. Start Musicplayer
 Run ``` npm run player ```  to start the react music player.
-With the Dropdown in the title you can switch between the player for Blink, p300 and Mind Control
+With the Dropdown in the title of the musicplayer you can switch between the player for Blink, P300 and Mind Control

 ## 2. Connect with OpenBCI Cyton Board
 In every control folder is a app.js file prepard, where the board can be configured.